+Made with high-grade stainless steel.
 Interchangeable components make it versatile for various needs.
-We love its detachable knife holder.
+We love its detachable knife holder, which keeps these sharps safely nestled in place while they dry.

-Boasts a sleek, stainless steel design that easily fits most sink tops and kitchen decor.
-Comes with a drain board.
+Boasts a sleek stainless steel design that easily fits most sink tops and kitchen decor.
+Comes with a matching drain board.
+Design accommodates up to 8 dishes and quite a few small kitchen accessories.

 The right dish rack can make your life in the kitchen much easier.
 For those without a dishwasher, a sturdy dish rack is a must-have kitchen item that saves time and space.
 Even if you do have a dishwasher, you can place your dishes on the rack to dry instead of running them through your dishwasher dry cycle, thereby shaving a bit off your energy costs.
 If you’re thinking of buying a dish rack, whether out of necessity or for energy-saving purposes, you’ll need one with the right capacity and a good combination of stability and durability.
 And of course, you want one that looks great with your kitchen décor.